-For example, our guitarist’s pedal board set up (above) has a signal chain within it’s signal flow: pedal 1, pedal 2 and pedal 3.
+For example, our guitarist’s pedal board set-up (above) has a signal chain within its signal flow: pedal 1, pedal 2 and pedal 3.
 Signal chains can be made up of audio effects and audio processors, like reverbs, delays, compressors, equalisers and noise gates.
 In short, a signal flow is the flow of an audio signal in its entirety, from input to output and all the processing along the way.
 A signal chain is the chain of audio processors that are inserted into the signal flow.

-Putting together a chain of audio effects and processors is a part of learning to manage a signal flow.
+Putting together a chain of audio effects and processor is a part of learning to manage a signal flow.
 Be aware that signal flow and signal chain are sometimes used interchangeably to mean the same thing.
 Whether you refer to both as two different things will depend on context.

 When you put together a signal chain of audio processors, you need to be aware of what is happening to the audio along the chain.

 For example, if you put a processor on at the beginning of the chain that damages the audio from the start, you can bet that any processor or fx you add to the chain after will make it a lot worse.
-Even if audio is only slightly damaged, the subsequent processors and fx you add to the chain will still have a compounding effect on the final sound of the audio.
+Even if the audio is only slightly damaged, the subsequent processors and fx you add to the chain will still have a compounding effect on the final sound of the audio.
 More often than not, this will damage your audio even more.

 If you think about it, it makes sense.
 Processors are built to attenuate and fix problems with the audio.
-For example, too muddy: use an EQ, too much bleed: use a noise gate, too dynamic: use a compressor etc. FX are used to enhance the aesthetics of audio.
+For example, too muddy: use an EQ, too much bleed: use a noise gate, too dynamic: use a compressor etc. FX is used to enhance the aesthetics of audio.
 You don’t want to enhance the aesthetics of audio without processing the audio first.
 It is like putting the milk in before brewing the tea – so always remember to put audio processors before FX.

-All good productions have to start with good, high quality signal flows and signal chains.
-Learning to manage and process audio signals takes time, and a lot of trial and error.
+All good productions have to start with good, high-quality signal flows and signal chains.
+Learning to manage and process audio signals takes time and a lot of trial and error.

 You will most likely make a few dodgy recordings and mixes along the way.
 But once you have got the hang of it, it becomes second nature and your productions only get better.
-The best thing you can do though, is to pay attention and listen to the audio.
+The best thing you can do though is to pay attention and listen to the audio.
 If it doesn’t sound good, stop doing it and reevaluate your signal.

 Now you have learned all about audio signal flow, you will hopefully be utilising your new skills when producing music!
 Allow us to help you amplify your music, collaborate with others, and even get your music in TV, film and more.
 Why not try Music Gateway for free?